drojf/drojf.github.io/games.md

 # Games List

+## Note about Xbox game pass

+If you haven't played/bought many games, xbox game pass is really good value for money.
+Recently it's been having a $1 for 1 month/3 months deal, and at that price you can't really go wrong.

+(This statement is correct as of 2019-12-28, but things could change.)

 ## Games Being Played Now

+- Opus Magnum (Xbox Game Pass)
+- CrossCode (Xbox Game Pass)
+- Dead Cells (Xbox Game Pass)

+### Somewhat on hold

+- Fata Morgana
+- Trails in the Sky 2
 - Celeste
 - Marquess of Notoriety Demo
 - Majikoi
 - Symphonic Rain (VN) (on hold)
 - Disgaea 5
+- (Dropped?)
+Shenmue 1 & 2 (I bought this, but it's on Xbox game pass.)

 ## Favorite 'Free' games